marcglasberg/bdd_framework/README.md

 As you can see above, we create a `BddFeature` object, and then we create a `Bdd` object, passing that feature to it.
-Then we chain a bunch of `given`, `when`, `then` and `and` calls, and finally we call `run` to run the BDD.
-The `run` method takes a callback that will be called when the BDD starts running.
+Then we chain a bunch of `given`, `when`, `then` and `and` calls, and finally call `run` to run the BDD.
+The `run` method takes a _callback_ that will be called when the BDD starts running.

 How to implement that callback is up to you, and depends completely on your business logic.
 To actually test what's being described in the BDD, use `expect` calls.

 You should strive to make the test code very clean and easy to read and understand.
 That way, it will serve as documentation for your app.
+Why?
+Because it demonstrates how to execute the feature described in the BDD.
+If you have complete BDDs that cover the whole app functionality, this means you also now have complete isolated, simplified and runnable code that demonstrates how to do everything that the app does.
+It's the perfect documentation!

 The following is my code that actually runs the BDD test above.